victor-wiki/DatabaseManager/README.md

 ### Table Copy
   Clone table schema and copy data to another database.

+### Translate Script
+  The translate form can translate script to one database kind to another without database connection.

+### Generate Documentation
+  Generate table column documentation.

+### Database Diagram
+  Dislplay all tables in one diagram, including their relations.

 ### Clear Data
   Delete data of all tables.